 I had a feeling we could make lovely etherial patronus ornaments and they worked out beautifully.

 The first step is determining what your patronus is.
-Head to the Pottermore website and complete the patronus quiz or think about what your favourite animal is.
+Head to the Pottermore website and complete the patronus quiz.
+If you don’t have access to the site, don’t worry.
+Think about what your favourite animal is.
 What attributes do you love about your favourite animal?
-Is your favourite animal brave, strong, intelligent, comical or a combination of traits.
+Is your favourite animal brave, strong, intelligent, comical or a combination of traits?
 Is your animal kinda like you?
+Do a little brainstorming and decide what your patronus is.
 Once you have determined what your patronus is, it’s time to do a little research.

 Search for your animal’s silhouette on your favourite search engine.
 Plenty of silhouette options will come up.
+I took inspiration from the free clipart animal silhouette’s.
 Pick the one you like…the easiest one for you to draw.

 Once you have your patronus silhouette cut it out and pin it to the sheet of white felt.
 Use sharp scissors to cut out the patronus.
 My daughters were able to easily cut through the heavy felt.
 Because we used felt, we didn’t have to worry about sewing raw edges.

 Looking for more inspiration then why not check out the Kid-Made Christmas Ornaments hosted by Crafty Mama In Me for more ideas to inspire you to get creative this Christmas.

 Now that you have your patronus ornaments you will need…